myklmaring/multiple_style_transfer/README.md

 * train.py for loss method
 * distillation.py for distillation method

-Both have example commands for calling these scripts in the bash file, run_training.sh
+Both have example commands for calling these scripts in the bash file, run_training.sh.
+The dataset that I used for training was the 2017 common objects in context (COCO) data set.
+It can be found at [COCO] (https://cocodataset.org/#download).
+The datapath input to train.py and distillation.py should point to the parent COCO folder on your machine where the training, val, and test image set folders are located.
+Using this dataset took me about 3:00 - 3:30 hrs to train using a gtx 1080.

 Rendering:
 * render_image.py for images